syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-With-Content-Controls.md

 #endregion

-// Adds a new pargraph.
+// Adds a new paragraph.

 section.AddParagraph();